HacDan/blog/hacdan.org/content/posts/front-back-side-to-side.md

 With all that said, that leaves one question unanswered: Why Android?
 Sure, I could easily say I have some experience in it, therefore it's the logical choice.
 Or I could say that I've been an Android enthusiast for quite some time.
 I even developed off an Android tablet for a few years for goodness sake.
 But in reaility, it's because I just like their development workflow better.
 I've played around with Apple's setup.
 Swift is a great language, much better than working in Java, but Kotlin seems to be pretty good, too.
 While I don't have more than a couple of hours of experience writing it, I'd say it's a suitable replacement for Java.
 Here's hoping I can avoid getters and setters.
 We'll see.
 I'm not that far into my journey.

-If you'd like to follow along I'll be posting my code on [GitHub](https://github.com/hacdan) and will be blogging about the my journey.
+If you'd like to follow along I'll be posting my code on [GitHub](https://github.com/hacdan) and will be blogging about it here.

 Until next time!